Fence Post Concrete Calculator

 How to Calculate Concrete for Fence Posts

-The diameter of your post hole should be roughly three times the width of the post.
-For a standard 4x4 wooden post (which is actually 3.5 inches wide), use a 10 to 12-inch auger or hole size.
+- Hole Diameter: The hole should be 3 times the width of the post.
+For a standard 4x4 wooden post (which actually measures 3.5" x 3.5"), you should drill a 10-inch to 12-inch diameter hole.